carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/06-scripting.md

 - "How is interactive use of EEGLAB translated to scripts?"
 - "How are scripts executed?"
 objectives:
-- "Understand how to use EEGLAB from the command line rather than the Graphical User Interface"
+- "Understand how to use EEGLAB from the Command Line Interface (CLI) rather than the Graphical User Interface (GUI)"
 - "Understand how to automate tasks"
 keypoints:
 - "Get the computer to work for you in accomplishing EEGLAB procedures"